 A no-shop clause or a break fee may be inserted in preliminary agreements to safeguard the deal.
 However, particularly in the case of public takeover bids, it may be delicate to include these clauses as it could be argued that they are not in the target’s interest.
 Nevertheless, two of the last major deals in the Belgian market, namely AB Inbev/SAB Miller and Ahold/Delhaize, provided for break fees.
-In any case, it is common to insert a non-compete clause prohibiting the seller from entering into competing activities after closing, as well as a non-solicitation provision that prohibits the seller from recruiting personnel or key persons from the target after closing.
-The average term of these clauses is around three years.
+It is in any case common to insert a non-compete clause prohibiting the seller from entering into competing activities after closing, as well as a non-solicitation provision that prohibits the seller from recruiting personnel or key persons from the target after closing.
+The average term of these clauses is around two to three years.

 What documents are normally executed at signing and closing?

-In the case of a separate signing and closing, the share purchase agreement and board documents are typically signed at signing, while the closing memorandum, share register, minutes and ancillary agreements are typically signed at closing.
+In the case of a separate signing and closing, the share purchase agreement and required corporate approvals are typically signed at signing, while the closing memorandum, share register, closing minutes and ancillary agreements are typically signed at closing.